truenas/documentation/content/CORE/Tasks/Rsync.md

 ---
-title: "Configuring an rsync Task"
-description: "How to configure automated data transfers using rysnc."
-tags: ["rsync", "SSH"]
+title: "Rsync Tasks"
-weight: 40
+weight: 30
 ---

 Data often needs to be copied to another system for backup or when migrating to a new system.
 A fast and secure way of doing this is by using rsync.